What Is Open Badge Factory?

 Badge specific recipient lists can also be accessed through reports.
 Choose from the Recipients page Filter by badge dropdown menu the badge whose recipients you’d like to list.
-After choosing the badge, the recipients will appear to the bottom of the page.
+After choosing the badge, the recipients will appear at the bottom of the page.
 NB!
 You can choose multiple badges from the dropdown menu when recipients of all chosen badges will appear in the list.

-It’s also possible to search for recipients by limiting the issuing event or by searching for badges with the recipient’s email address.
+It’s also possible to search for recipients by limiting the issuing event, or by searching for badges with the recipient’s e-mail address.

-It’s possible to check out reports for badges issued with a badge applications and badge specific reports.
+It’s possible to check out reports for badges issued with a badge application’s and badge specific reports.

 This tool is available from Pro service level and up.
 The organisation can get data to be exported to Excel as CSV files with the report builder tool.
-The composer of the report can choose the badge / badges, time from where the data is taken from and also the recipients email addresses if data about badges issued to a specific email address is needed.
+The composer of the report can choose the badge/badges, time from where the data is taken from, and also the recipients e-mail addresses if data about badges issued to a specific e-mail address is needed.

-It’s possible to order a notification email about new endorsement requests by clicking the Send me email notifications of new endorsement requests.
+It’s possible to order a notification e-mail about new endorsement requests by clicking the Send me e-mail notifications of new endorsement requests.

 If there are partners from several different countries, it’s possible to search for partners by country from the All countries menu.

 It’s possible to filter partners with ready-made tags.
 All searches all partners added to the organisation’s network.
-We endorse them searches for all those partners that the organisation has endorsed.
+We endorse those searches for all those partners that the organisation has endorsed.
 They endorse us searches for all those partners that have endorsed the organisation.
 Mutual endorsement searches for all those partners that have endorsed the organisation and have been endorsed by the organisation.

 Adding a partner to the network

 A new partner can be added to the network by clicking the Add new partner function.
-Pick a resource window opens and it gives a list of all those OBF using organisations that have enabled to be searched for in Organisation details (Admin tools).
+Pick a resource window, and it gives a list of all those OBF using organisations that have enabled to be searched for in Organisation details (Admin tools).
 Click the name of the partner in the list and confirm the selection.
 The partner is visible in the Partner network page immediately.

 Endorsing a partner

 It’s possible to endorse a partner by clicking the name of the partner in the Partner network page.
-After this, click the Endorse this partner link when you can write the actual endorsement to the Compose your endorsement field.
+After this, click the Endorse this partner link when you can write the actual endorsement in the Compose your endorsement field.
 A few ready-made endorsement options are shown on top of the field (click the text and it moves to the field) that can be used as a template when writing the actual endorsement.
 When the text is ready, click Endorse partner button.
 If the organisation has made endorsement templates (Network → Endorsement templates), the template can be used through the Pick template link.

-Requesting for an endorsement from a partner
+Requesting an endorsement from a partner